FilippoMuschera/FilippoMuschera/README.md

 ### Hi there, welcome to my GitHub! 👋
 - 🎓 Bachelor degree in computer engineering.
-- 📖💻 Currently studying for my master's degree in computer engineering, with a focus on ML 🤖 and cybersecurity. 🦠
+- 📖💻 Currently studying for my master's degree in computer engineering, with a focus on AI 🤖, cloud ☁️ and cybersecurity. 🦠
 <!--
 **FilippoMuschera/FilippoMuschera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.